-If the borrower's conditional discharge or final discharge is terminated, the Department reinstates collection activity on any loan on which collection activity had been previously suspended based on an initial determination of the borrower's total and permanent disability.
-(See Subsection 13.8.G for more information regarding the total and permanent disability loan discharge and Appendix G for the definition of "totally and permanently disabled.") [§682.402(c)(4)(i)(B) and (C)]
+If the borrower's conditional discharge is terminated, the Department reinstates collection activities on any loan on which collection activity had been previously suspended based on an initial determination of total and permanent disability.
+(See Subsection 13.8.G for more information regarding the total and permanent disability discharge and Appendix G for the definition of "totally and permanently disabled.") [§682.402(c)(4)(i)(B) and (C)]

-Note: A loan that is discharged based on a determination by the U.S. Department of Veterans Affairs that the borrower is total and permanent disabled is not placed in a conditional discharge or post-discharge monitoring period.
+Note: A loan that is discharged due to total and permanent disability based on a determination by the U.S. Department of Veterans Affairs is not placed in a conditional discharge or postdischarge monitoring period.
 See Subsection 5.4.B.
-[DCL GEN-09-07/FP-09-05, Q & A 14]

-▲ Schools and lenders are strongly encouraged to contact the guarantor if assistance is needed to determine or establish a borrower's eligibility after a total and permanent disability loan discharge.
+▲ Schools and lenders are strongly encouraged to contact the guarantor if assistance is needed to determine or establish a borrower's eligibility after a total and permanent disability discharge.